Personal Capital Review – Budgeting And Investing Rolled Into One App

 Personal Capital Wealth Management Services

-From here, clients are divided into three different tiers:
+Clients are organized into three service tiers:

-• Clients with $100-200,000 in assets: Personal Capital invests on your behalf in exchange-traded funds (ETFs) with a weight average expense ratio of 0.08%.
+- Clients with $100-200,000 in assets: Personal Capital manages investments through exchange-traded funds (ETFs) with a weighted average expense ratio of 0.08%.

 Tax Optimization